Autodesk Info360 Plant | 2025, 2024 Features

 Multiple data set view

 Identify anomalies and time gaps and validate your data by viewing multiple overlays of time sample intervals using the sampling engine.
-For a given sensor with the charting overlay, view multiple resolutions, including raw data, 15 and 30 minutes, hourly, daily, weekly and monthly. (video: 13 secs)
+For a given sensor with the charting overlay, view multiple resolutions, including raw data, 15 and 30 minutes, hourly, daily, weekly, and monthly. (video: 13 sec.)

 NEW